For Medical Professionals

 - Innovative curriculum with dual aims of 1) surpassing all requirements for MFT licensure and PhD completion, and 2) preparation for an academic appointment or clinical career.

-- The St Mary’s Family Medicine medical staff includes 12 faculty physicians and 24 resident physicians.
+- The St Mary’s Family Medicine Residency in Grand Junction, CO includes 12 faculty physicians and 24 resident physicians.

 - We are recognized by NCQA as the highest level of Patient-Centered Medical Home.

-- Our on-site integrated care team includes an LMFT, LCSW, Addictions counselor, 2 psychology interns, and 2 case managers.
+- Our on-site integrated care team includes 3 MFTs, a LCSW, addictions counselor, and 2 case managers.